 When will Early Help be available through the school?

 The Early Help offer provided by the school will be available during term time only.
-The Family Support Worker may attend prearranged meetings during school holidays if the need has been identified for open cases.
+Our Designated Safeguarding Lead may attend prearranged meetings during school holidays if the need has been identified for open cases.
 In order to support families during holiday times, we will signpost agencies and activities who are available when school is closed.